-Year Ended June 30, Outflows/(Inflows) of Resources 2023 2024 2025 2026 \$ (6,854,747) (6,303,554) (6,571,866) (7,601,455) Total \$ (27,331,622)
+Year Ended June 30, Deferred Outflows/(Inflows) of Resources 2024 2025 2026 2027 \$ 2,224,061 1,972,588 1,007,623 8,131,971 Total \$ 13,336,243

 The deferred outflows/(inflows) of resources related to the change in proportion and differences between contributions made and District's proportionate share of contributions, differences between expected and actual experience in the measurement of the total pension liability, and changes of assumptions will be amortized over the Expected Average Remaining Service Life (EARSL) of all members that are provided benefits (active, inactive, and retirees) as of the beginning of the measurement period.
-The EARSL for the measurement period is 4.1 years and will be recognized in pension expense as follows:
+The EARSL for the measurement period is 3.9 years and will be recognized in pension expense as follows:

-Year Ended June 30, Outf Deferred Outflows/(Inflows) of Resources 2023 2024 2025 2026 \$ 1,810,083 (85,798) (301,992) (30,261) Total \$ 1,392,032
+Year Ended June 30, Deferred Outflows/(Inflows) of Resources 2024 2025 2026 2027 \$ 298,172 202,473 184,730 (237,849) Total \$ 447,526

-Total pension liability for the SEP was determined by applying updated procedures to the financial reporting actuarial valuation as of June 30, 2020, and rolling forward the total pension liability to June 30, 2021.
-The financial reporting actuarial valuation as of June 30, 2020, used the following methods and assumptions, applied to all prior periods included in the measurement:
+Total pension liability for the SEP was determined by applying updated procedures to the financial reporting actuarial valuation as of June 30, 2021, and rolling forward the total pension liability to June 30, 2022.
+The financial reporting actuarial valuation as of June 30, 2021, used the following methods and assumptions, applied to all prior periods included in the measurement:

-Valuation date June 30, 2020
+Valuation date June 30, 2021

-Measurement date June 30, 2021
+Measurement date June 30, 2022

 Experience study July 1, 1997 through June 30, 2015

 Actuarial cost method Entry age normal

-Discount rate 7.15%
+Discount rate 6.90%

-Investment rate of return 7.15%
+Investment rate of return 6.90%

-Consumer price inflation 2.50%
+Consumer price inflation 2.30%

 Wage growth Varies by entry age and service

 The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries 90% of scale MP-2016.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.

-In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations, as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first ten years) and the long-term (11+ years) using a building-block approach.
-Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the rounded single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equal to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.
+In determining the long-term expected rate of return, CalPERS took into account both long-term market return expectations, as well as the expected pension fund cash flows.
+Projected returns for all asset classes are estimated and, combined with risk estimates, are used to project compound (geometric) returns over the long term.
+The discount rate used to discount liabilities was informed by the long-term projected portfolio return.
 The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: